Python-Test-Engineer/PyTest-Cookbook/docs/workshop/pytest_101.md

 ### CSV Outputs

+[https://pytest-cookbook.com/pytest/pytest_test_management/](https://pytest-cookbook.com/pytest/pytest_test_management/) has more detail on test management and the use of a test naming convention.

 We can use `pytest-csv` but our custom local plugin `conftest.py` can do this for us.

 There is an explainer video for this and we will look at this a bit later and a sample line is: